chencyc123/sts4/Installation.md

-## Public beta release

-This guides you through the various installation steps for the STS4 components for the public beta release.
+This guides you through the various installation steps for the STS4 components.
 All the variants require at least a JDK8, JDK9, or JDK10 to be installed on your system as a prerequisite.

 ## Spring Tool Suite 4 (as Eclipse-based distribution)